Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric weighted architectures

 \end{exa}

 \begin{exa} \textbf{(Weighted Publish/Subscribe)} Let $(w\B,\widetilde{\varphi})$ be a weighted component-based system with the Publish/Subscribe architecture described in Example \ref{b-pu-su}.
-Figure \ref{w-b-p-s} depicts one of the possible instantiations for the interactions among the components of our system.
-The wEPIL formula $\e$ for the weighted Publish/Subscribe architecture is $\e=(\e_1\oplus \e_2\oplus (\e_1\varpi \e_2))^{+}$ with
+Our weighted system, shown in Figure \ref{w-b-p-s}, is comprised of two publisher, two topic, and three subscriber weighted components, hence $w\B=\lbrace wB(1),\ldots, wB(7)\rbrace$ referring to these components, respectively.
+The permissible interactions range over $I_{\B}$, and the wEPIL formula $\e$ for the weighted Publish/Subscribe architecture is $\e=(\e_1\oplus \e_2\oplus (\e_1\varpi \e_2))^{\oplus}$ with

 and